vuxtra/mcp-jive/.trae/documents/TASK_STORAGE_SYNC_SYSTEM_PRD.md

 This component ensures that agile work items can be version controlled, shared across teams, and synchronized with the vector database for AI agent access and semantic search.

+**Critical Architectural Constraint**: The MCP Server **NEVER** directly accesses local file systems.
+All file operations (reading, writing, monitoring) are performed by the MCP Client and communicated to the server through the MCP protocol.
+The server only manages the database synchronization and vector search capabilities.

 ## 2. Core Features

 ### 2.1 User Roles